Convex geometry over ordered hyperfields: Convex and conic sets over hyperfields

-This section will prove generalisations of three theorems of classical convex geometry to ordered factor hyperfields: namely Radon, Helly and Carath\'{e}odory's theorems.
-The main technique will be to lift back to an ordered field where the manipulation is more concrete, then push-forward back to the factor hyperfield via the quotient map.
+This section will prove generalisations of three theorems of classical convex geometry to ordered quotient hyperfields: namely Radon, Helly and Carath\'{e}odory's theorems.
+The main technique will be to lift back to an ordered field where the manipulation is more concrete, then push-forward back to the quotient hyperfield via the quotient map.

 We recall the Radon, Helly and Carath\'{e}odory theorems over ordered fields.
 For proofs of the statements, we refer to~\cite{Matousek:2002}: while the proofs are stated over $\RR$, they only make use of the fact that $\RR$ is an ordered field.
 Throughout the following, we let $\FF$ be an arbitrary ordered field.